Madhav Bhandari is the Head of Growth at Hubstaff, a provider of staff-monitoring software.

 Our Churn Issue

 Around January 2015, we noticed an unusual increase in customer churn.
-What had been a 3.9% user churn rate a couple of weeks back had increased to 7%.
+A user churn rate of 3.9% had increased to 7% in just a couple of weeks.

 We’re a revenue transparent company, so yes – these are our real numbers. 🙂